 - Staff and interpreters are available who speak your language – no matter what it is.

-Finally, in conjunction with primary care services, The Department of Pediatrics offers a full range of pediatric specialty care clinics and timely referrals to keep children healthy.
+- The Department of Pediatrics offers a full range of pediatric specialty care clinics and timely referrals to keep children healthy.

 Key Principles and Values